 The initial deposit is $500 and holds either a specific place on the Master F1 Standard Bernedoodle list (born only from the berner mother’s) or a specific puppy pick number in a specific planned litter (ex: 3rd pick in Rocky and Suzy’s F2 Standard Bernedoodle Litter planned to arrive in May 2019).
 The deposit comes off of the balance on puppy pick up day.

-Currently, the timeframe for a puppy on the master F1 list born from BMD mothers is (estimated) Spring/Summer 2019.
+Currently, the timeframe for a puppy on the master F1 list born from BMD mothers is for puppies born (estimated) in Summer/Fall 2019 and coming home around the holidays!
 If you have a gender preference, your wait could be longer or shorter depending on the families before you, litter sizes and also depending on the gender split of each litter born.

-For Bernedoodle puppies born from either the Standard Poodle mom’s (also F1) or the F1 Bernedoodle mom’s (F2 puppies which are still 50% Bernese and 50% poodle), I am currently accepting deposits for a few of Luna & Suzy’s puppies!
-They will be ready to go to their furever homes in early February (Luna’s) and early March (Suzy’s)!
+For Bernedoodle puppies born from either the Standard Poodle mom’s (also F1) or the F1 Bernedoodle mom’s (F2 puppies which are still 50% Bernese and 50% poodle), I have a few spots available for puppies ready to come home in June!
+Please text me for more information.

 Your deposit will not be ever be lost and it is transferable if you decide to defer to the next litter or a later litter.
 However, if you cancel or defer within 4 weeks of the puppy pick up day and it takes more than 4 weeks to find a new furever home, the $500 deposit will go towards Foundations Training for that puppy so s/he won’t miss any time during the critical 16 week socialization period.
 If a new home is found prior to the puppy turning 8 weeks old, your deposit will be transferred to the puppy/litter you deferred to.

 Having the 24/7 live puppy cam allows each family to see everything we do behind the scenes during the first 8 weeks of life!
 It’s educational, entertaining and completely transparent!
 You will get to see how the puppies are raised and see them anytime day or night!
-Most importantly, the puppy cam offers complete transparency so you know that your puppy (and next family member!) is actually being home raised verses bought from a puppy mill and sold as home raised (what many unethical breeders are doing now).
+Most importantly, the puppy cams offer complete transparency so you know that your puppy (and next family member!) is actually being home raised verses bought from a puppy mill and sold as home raised (what many unethical breeders are doing now).
+You’ll know they are well cared for and socialized during the first half of the critical socialization window which closes at 16 weeks.
 This also means you can see them for a month after they’re born which is plenty of time to decide if you’d like to stay with your current litter or defer to another one.
-My goal is to make sure all of the puppies are going home for the 2nd half of the critical 16 week socialization window, if they are not staying on for Foundations Training.
+My goal is to make sure all of the puppies are going home or to Foundations Training for the 2nd half of the critical 16 week socialization window, if they are not staying on for Foundations Training.

-**Occasionally I decide not to keep a puppy from a litter for a Guardian Home.
+Occasionally I decide not to keep a puppy from a litter for a Guardian Home.
 Usually this is because I have already placed enough puppies to replace the current mom’s when they retire after 4-5 litters.
-When available, the pick-of-the-litter (POL) is an additional $1500 and the 2nd POL is an additional $1000 which is due along with your $500 deposit.
+When available, the pick-of-the-litter (POL) is an additional $2000 and the 2nd POL is an additional $1500 which is due along with your $500 deposit to reserve the spot.
 The additional amount for POL and 2nd POL is not subtracted from the balance on puppy pick day.
-Rather, it’s the premium you would pay for having the 1st or 2nd (usually 1st male) pick of the litter.
-POL/2ndPOL deposits and the “premium” amount can be paid via the PayPal button on the puppy deposit page by increasing the quantity from 1 to 3 or 4, depending on choice of POL or 2nd POL***
+Rather, it’s the premium you would pay for having the 1st or 2nd pick of the litter.
+1st POL/2ndPOL deposits and the “premium” amount can be paid via the PayPal button on the puppy deposit page by increasing the quantity from 1 to 3 or 4, depending on choice of POL or 2nd POL***

 FOUNDATIONS TRAINING!
 What is it?

 Foundations Training, which comes before basic obedience, focuses on 4 areas; crate training (the key to fast and successful house training), house training, socialization and learning through muscle memory to sit next to your feet as a default position.
 For example, if you’re out for a walk and a neighbor is approaching, when you stop to talk (or in certain circumstances continue to keep on walking 😉 your puppy will sit at attention rather than jumping on your neighbor or pulling you ahead.
 The final session is with the trainer(s) where you, the owner, will learn the commands and how to continue training at home.
 We will also answer your questions & set the proper expectations for a puppy at 10 weeks old.
-Please text me at 774-452-5567 if you would like to schedule a time to talk and learn more about Foundations Training!
+Please see the Foundations Training page and feel free to text me at 774-452-5567 if you would like to schedule a time to talk and learn more about Foundations Training!

 Training & socialization are a continuous process and should be attended to throughout a dogs’ life.
 If they don’t use it, they will lose it!